MY JOURNEY AND CREDENTIALS

 From 2019 to 2021 I had the pleasure of continuing my training with the Yoga Institute.
 Through the guidance and wisdom of Atul Pednekar, I completed a diploma in Yoga Psychotherapy.

 In recent years my focus and studies have been primarily been in Yoga, however I am continuously expanding my experience through various teachings and therapeutic modalities.
-Currently, I am delving into Ayurvedic healing, and human design.
+Currently, I am delving into Ayurvedic healing.